v-shenoy/advent-of-code-2022/README.md

 I will also try to add basic comments explaining my approach, as well as benchmark the code.

+> Note - This is my first time writing Rust programs.
+Due to my lack of knowledge, some of solutions maybe not be the best Rust code, either in terms of
+> efficiency or being idiomatic.

 ## Solutions

 All common utility stuff is defined in the `src/lib.rs` file.
 Solutions for day `XY` are defined in the `src/solvers/day_XY.rs` file.
 Inputs